Sandro of Chegem

-Sandro iz Chegema (Сандро из Чегема), known in English as Sandro of Chegem, is a picaresque novel (or a parody thereof) by Abkhaz author Fazil Iskander, written in Russian and first published in the west in 1979-1981.
+Sandro iz Chegema (Сандро из Чегема), known in English as Sandro of Chegem or The Gospel According to Sandro, is a picaresque novel (or a parody thereof) by Abkhaz author Fazil Iskander, written in Russian and first published in the west in 1979–1981.

+The book, according to Amy Tikkanen, is "an unfinished collection of anecdotes loosely based on the often comic life of the Abkhazian character Uncle Sandro.
+It chronicles the collision of Soviet values with Abkhazian patriarchal village life."

 Publication and translation

 According to Susan Jacoby, the novel was published in Russian in the early 1970s, but 90% of the text had fallen victim to Soviet censorship.

+Two English translations (by Susan Brownsberger) were published in the United States by Vintage, the first under the title Sandro of Chegem in 1983 and the second under the title The Gospel According to Sandro in 1984.

-An English translation (by Susan Brownsberger) was published in the United States in 1983 by Vintage.
-That translation is based on a publication of the novel by Ardis, published in 1979.
+Brownsberger's translation was based on a publication of the novel by Ardis, published in 1979.

+Iskander published the individual stories across the years in wherever it was possible to publish them at the time, either in Russia or in the West.

+A fully uncensored edition did not appear in the Soviet Union until 1989.

+That edition, split into three volumes, was followed by a 2-volume one in 1995.

 Content and structure

 The chapters of the novel can stand separately, but form a "unified whole", according to Susan Jacoby.

 Iskander, in the foreword to the novel, said he started it as a "comic piece, a gentle parody of the picaresque novel".
 He also noted that "the book you are reading is in fact only part of the epic Sandro.
 Further episodes of the novel will be published in the future."

 A second volume on Sandro was published as Novye glavy in 1979/1981 by Ardis, and translated also by Susan Brownsberger and published in 1984 by Vintage.

+Starting at 8 chapters in the censored Soviet Union edition in the 1970s, the number of stories was 32 by the 1997 edition, and 33 by the time that a collection of Iskander's works was published in 1997.

+Peter Vail and Aleksander Genis wrote in 1987 that "Naturally, a finished Sandro does not exist—it continues.".

+Deming Brown, of the University of Michigan, refers to Laura Beraha as "Iskander's most perceptive Western critic" and observes her view that Sandro iz Chegema is a "compilation" constructed by "stacking" or "piling up".

+There is no chronological order to the stories, and they move haphazardly around in time (spanning the second half of the 20th century) and location (from Abkhazia's coastline to its mountains) as Iskander has built the work up.